 Paul’s Rubbish Removal provides fast and efficient rubbish removal services across Sydney.
 Our friendly and dedicated rubbish removalists can handle different kinds of rubbish in your homes or offices including scrap metal removal.
 No matter how big or small the job is, we always strive to do the job right and thoroughly.

 Besides collecting the rubbish in your area, we also handle the sorting and recycling of your trash.
 Paul is your partner company in keeping the world a greener and safer place.
 That’s why we always make sure that our services and methods are eco-friendly.
-We guarantee proper waste management and thorough recycling of the rubbishes that we collect.
+We guarantee proper waste management and thorough recycling of our collected rubbish.